synapse-wireless/kicad-libs/README.md

    1. Add all the library files in the symbols\* directory.

-1. Copy master kicad footprint libraries from Github to a local directory:
+1. Copy master KiCad footprint libraries from GitHub to a local directory:

    **Note**: This step brings all libraries local.
-We'll use the "PCB Library Tables" dialog, which configures a global Kicad config file called fp-lib-table. (see path at top of dialog)
+We'll use the "PCB Library Tables" dialog, which configures a global KiCad config file called fp-lib-table. (see path at top of dialog)

-   **Note**: This file (fp-lib-table) is cached by kicad, so after editing you'll need to completely exit all kicad programs and re-launch to see the changes consistently across tools.
+   **Note**: This file (fp-lib-table) is cached by KiCad, so after editing you'll need to completely exit all KiCad programs and re-launch to see the changes consistently across tools.

    1. Open the "PCB Footprint Editor" and select "Preferences->Footprint Libraries Manager".
    1. Remove all the default ('github' plugin) libraries.
    1. Choose "Append with Wizard" and select 'Github repository' option, saving a local copy to our "kicad_libs/footprints/kicad" directory.
-   1. Select all libraries from github, and add to global library configuration.
+   1. Select all libraries from GitHub, and add to global library configuration.
 This will download all libraries to our local directory.

 1. Add user footprint libraries (still in Footprint Libraries Manager):